rrDumpTruck/Obsidian.Vault/Ideas.md

 Vassa
 NASIR

+Radigan is missing since bombings, having only occasionionally shown her self at other major political events very briefly.

+Recently She (Radigan) has been seen in the form of a dragon over a few local political events in Opportunity.

 NEEDS WRITE UP ON WA - - -
 Anti- Infinite's = a faction of some cult who are in favor of a normal life cycle.
 Due to the wide knowledge that you are invincible so long as you ingest juice infused items.